cavidano/cheetah-2020/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 48.03 20211112 =

+* Fix: Selected taxonomy terms lost their parents if the parents weren't also selected.

+= 48.02 20211110 =

+* Fix: Add extra compatibility with PHP 7.2 (which has not been supported for a year, btw).
+Please upgrade!

+= 48.01 20211105 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/code-snippets/">Code Snippets</a>: Run code snippets on specific blogs.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/cron-everywhere/">Cron Everywhere</a>: Runs WordPress cron periodically on all sites of the network.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/rebroadcaster/">Rebroadcaster</a>: Periodically and automatically rebroadcast specific posts.
+* Tweak: Only used taxonomies are synced now.
+This prevents the child from receiving all of the taxonomies of the parent when extra taxonomies are synced via the Custom field / Gutenberg / Shortcode Terms add-ons, for example.
+Anything that uses taxonomies()->also_sync().
+* Code: Add equivalent_posts() sharing, so that subbroadcasts have access to the same equivalent_posts().
+* Code: Add broadcasting_data->equivalent_posts()->broadcast_once() method to broadcast a post once and then use the existing child ID.

+= 47.12 20210923 =

+* New: Linked child posts have a clickable icon in the Broadcast meta box.
+The link goes to the editor for the child.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/search-and-filter/">Search And Filter</a>: Adds support for the <a href="https://searchandfilter.com/">Search And Filter</a> plugin.

+= 47.11 20210815 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/scheduler/">Scheduler</a>: Automatically changes the publish date of child posts during broadcasting.
+* Fix: Parse taxonomy term descriptions so that their content can be modified during broadcasting by add-ons such as the Shortcode * add-ons.
+* Code: Added $bcd->custom_fields()->set() function.
+* Code: Added set_post_status() function.

+We're skipping .10 since that's the same as .1

+= 47.09 20210721 =

+* Fix: Update SDK compatability with PHP8
+* Tested up to WP 5.8

+= 47.08 20210623 =

+* Fix: Correct URL for non-standard install directories.
+* Fix: Bulk post popup only pops up once now on when plugins modify the post overview page (ACF, for example).
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/custom-field-cleanup/">Custom Field Cleanup</a>: Cleans up the custom fields of a post.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/imagify/">Imagify</a>: Adds support for the <a href="https://wordpress.org/plugins/imagify/">Imagify</a> plugin / service.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/more-children/">More Children</a>: Allows children to create more children of the parent.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/term-meta-attachments/">Term Meta Attachments</a>: Allow taxonomy term meta containing attachment IDs to be broadcasted correctly.

+= 47.06 20210412 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/rank-math-seo/">Rank Math SEO</a> adds support for the <a href="https://wordpress.org/plugins/seo-by-rank-math/">Rank Math SEO</a> plugin.
+* Fix: Force syncing of a taxonomy when no post type is specified.
+* Tweak: Restore $_POST after broadcasting finished.

+= 47.03 20210308 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/all-in-one-seo/">All In One SEO</a> adds support for the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/generatepress/">GeneratePress</a> adds support for the <a href="https://generatepress.com/">GeneratePress</a> theme / plugin.
+* Fix: Update javascript to be compatible with new Wordpress JQuery version.
+* Fix: Remove warning when checking for the taxonomy protect list.

+= 47.02 20210216 =

+* Code: SDK update to fix checkbox values not correctly reported when saving.
+Fix mainly for code that uses get_post_value() instead of is_checked().

+= 47.01 20210210 =

+* <a href="https://broadcast.plainviewplugins.com/addon/permalink-manager/">Permalink Manager</a>: Adds support for the <a href="https://wordpress.org/plugins/permalink-manager/">Permalink Manager</a> plugin.
+* Code: SDK update.

+= 46.19 20210127 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/litespeed-cache/">LiteSpeed Cache</a>: Adds support for the <a href="https://wordpress.org/plugins/litespeed-cache/">LiteSpeed Cache</a> plugin.</li>
+* Fix: Broken time savings data.
+* Code: Add sync_taxonomy_start action.
+* Code: SDK update.

+= 46.18 20201229 =

+* Fix: Clear taxonomy cache for all taxonomies, not just categories.
+* Code: Update API to allow for low_priority() calls.
+* Code: Added broadcasting_after_modify_post action.

+= 46.17 20201209 =

+* Fix: Prevent fatal error when programmatically broadcasting and the user does not have enough broadcasting permission.

+= 46.16 20201203 =

+* Tweak: The custom field and taxonomies checkboxes in the Broadcast meta box in the editor are now selected by default and hidden.

+So by default the custom fields and taxonomies are now automatically broadcasted.
+This should be fine for 99% of users.

+If your users need the checkboxes visible so that your users can uncheck the boxes, there's a setting for that: Admin > Broadcast > Settings tab > Misc subtab > Show extra checkboxes

+See image here: <a href="https://broadcast.plainviewplugins.com/wp-content/uploads/2020/12/show-extra-checkboxes.png">https://broadcast.plainviewplugins.com/wp-content/uploads/2020/12/show-extra-checkboxes.png</a>

+= 46.15 20201111 =

+* New: Unlink posts on blogs that are being deleted.
+* Fix: Warning when overriding a link to a post that doesn't exist.

+= 46.14 20201002 =

+* Fix: Allow cron (user 0) to use Broadcast.
+* New: Add get_or_broadcast action for use with <a href="https://broadcast.plainviewplugins.com/snippet/do-not-broadcast-equivalent-posts/">this snippet</a>.

+= 46.13 20200922 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/modern-events/">Modern Events</a> adds support for the <a href="https://wordpress.org/plugins/modern-events-calendar-lite/">Modern Events plugin</a>.
+* Fix: Scheduling for future posts.

+= 46.12 20200810 =

+* Version bump for upcoming WP v5.5
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/create/">Create</a> adds support for the <a href="https://wordpress.org/plugins/mediavine-create/">Create</a> plugin from Mediavine.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/soliloquy/">Soliloquy</a> adds support for the <a href="https://soliloquywp.com/">Soliloquy plugin</a>.

+= 46.10 20200714 =

+* Fix: Escape image URLs when replacing them in the content.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/parent-pull/">Parent Pull</a> allows content to be pulled from (parent) blogs.
+* New use-case: <a href="https://broadcast.plainviewplugins.com/2020/07/12/on-demand-content-syndication-with-broadcast-parent-pull/">On-Demand Content Syndication with Broadcast Parent Pull</a>

+= 46.09 20200708 =

+* Fix: Use the same mime type for attachments when copying them.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/category-order-and-taxonomy-terms-order/">Category Order and Taxonomy Terms Order</a>: Adds support for the <a href="https://wordpress.org/plugins/taxonomy-terms-order/">Category Order and Taxonomy Terms Order plugin</a>.
+* Tweak: Added Query Monitor to the list of incompatible plugins.
+* Tweak: Removed Category Order and Taxonomy Terms Order plugin from list of incompatible plugins.

+= 46.07 20200605 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/wp-rocket/">WP Rocket</a>: Adds support for the <a href="https://wp-rocket.me/">WP Rocket</a> plugin.
+* New documentation: <a href="https://broadcast.plainviewplugins.com/doc/plugins-that-dont-require-special-add-ons/">Plugins that don't require special add-ons</a>, such as <a href="https://broadcast.plainviewplugins.com/2020/05/19/broadcasting-gutenberg-reusable-blocks/">Gutenberg Reusable Blocks</a> and Visual Composer / WP Bakery.
+* Fix: Removed warning "Undefined index: save_post" in misc trait.

+= 46.06 20200411 =

+* Fix: Allow multiple term meta values per key.
+* Fix: Better finding of unlinked children.
+Removed the post hierarchical check that was previously required.
+* New doc: <a href="https://broadcast.plainviewplugins.com/snippet/network-media-library-fixing-broken-thumbnails/">Network Media Library: Fixing broken thumbnails</a>

+= 46.05 20200325 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-protect/">Gutenberg Protect</a>: Protects specific Gutenberg blocks from being overwritten during broadcasting.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/translatepress/">TranslatePress</a>: Adds support for the <a href="https://wordpress.org/plugins/translatepress-multilingual/">TranslatePress</a> plugin.
+* New doc: <a href="https://broadcast.plainviewplugins.com/merging-single-wordpress-installs-into-a-wordpress-network/">Merging single WordPress installs into a WordPress network</a>
+* Fix: Decrease broadcasting counter when aborting broadcasting.
+* Fix: Better parent post link override when working with TranslatePress links.

+= 46.04 20200310 =

+* Fix: Force Wordpress to set the date of scheduled posts.

+= 46.03 20200224 =

+* Fix: Unslash the child post content.
+* Fix: Properly decode Gutenberg blocks using unicode number encoding. \u0022.
+* Dev: Added attachment_matches filter to allow the attachments to be modified before matching them.

+= 46.02 20200212 =

+* Fix: Delete broadcast data of posts on deleted blogs, preventing warnings in the post overview.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/wpml-broadcasting-from-non-wpml-to-wpml-blogs/">WPML: Broadcasting from non-WPML to WPML blogs</a>
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/vimeography/">Vimeography</a>: Adds support for the <a href="https://wordpress.org/plugins/vimeography/">Vimeography</a> plugin.

+= 46.01 20200116 =

+* Fix: Keep track of synced taxonomies per blog, to allow for multisyncing of taxonomies.
+This internal API change allows ACF taxonomy fields to reference other taxonomies and still sync correctly.

+= 45.07 20191211 =

+* Fix: Try resyncing taxonomies that are empty.
+Some plugins block the display of taxonomies that are shared between post types.
+This change fixes some Post Expirator categories.

 = 45.06 20191116 =